Campus Prevention Measures

 Support for Persons at Greater Risk for COVID-19

 Whittier College recognizes that some members of our community may be at greater risk for COVID-19 or may live in a household with someone who is at increased risk.
 Please consult CDC Guidelines regarding people who should take extra precautions and the conditions that may increase risk of severe illness.
+Students or employees seeking accommodation should contact Student Accessibility Services or Human Resources respectively.

 Ventilation & Filtration

-The Facilities Department has evaluated the operation of heating, ventilating, and air-conditioning (HVAC) systems to help minimize the chance of spreading COVID-19 through airborne exposure.
+The Facilities Department has evaluated the operation of heating, ventilating, and air-conditioning (HVAC) systems to help minimize the spread of COVID-19 through airborne exposure.
 The College is following guidance from the State and the American Society of Heating, Refrigeration, Air-Conditioning Engineers (ASHRAE) regarding maintenance and system modifications to maximize ventilation and filtration.

 Keep windows and other sources of natural ventilation open to the greatest extent possible when weather and air quality conditions allow.
 Do not open windows and doors if doing so poses a safety or health risk to anyone using the facility.